New Zealand at the OFC Nations Cup: First round

+Final

 1980 Oceania Cup

 The second edition of the OFC Nations Cup, held in New Caledonia, consisted of eight teams divided into two groups of four, with the group winners progressing to the final and the runners-up contesting the third place play-off match.
 After three group matches, New Zealand failed to progress to the knockout stages of the tournament.

-Group matches
+Group A

 1996 OFC Nations Cup

 The third edition of the OFC Nations cup was not held as a cohesive tournament but consisted of four teams and two home-and-away rounds spanning two years.
 New Zealand played Australia, and Tahiti played the Solomon Islands, with Australia and Tahiti progressing to the final.
 The two matches between New Zealand and Australia also doubled as the 1995 edition of the Trans-Tasman Cup.

+Semi-final

+Australia won 3–0 on aggregate.

 1998 OFC Nations Cup

 Six teams competed in the 1998 OFC Nations Cup which was held at Suncorp Stadium in Brisbane, Australia.
 The six teams were divided into two groups of three, with the top two teams from each group progressing to the semi-finals.
 New Zealand defeated Australia in the final to earn a spot at the 1999 FIFA Confederations Cup.